The Raincode PL/I compiler

 for .NET and .NET Core

-The Raincode PL/I Compiler is a full legacy compiler for the .NET platform.
-It supports mainframe PL/I syntax, data types and behavior accurately.
+The Raincode PL/I Compiler is a legacy compiler for the .NET platform.
+It fully supports mainframe PL/I syntax, data types, and behavior.

 Support for static or dynamic SQL, targeting DB2 (through Microsoft’s HIS) and SQL Server®.